teaql/teaql-quick-start/quick-start/Stats-introduction.md

 Follow these steps.

 1. Write a function in IntelliJ IDEA like this.
-     Multiple choice(e.g. I want to see all households, That is *top to bottom*). write a function in IntelliJ IDEA like this.
+     Multiple choice(e.g. I want to see all households, That is *fromtop to bottom*). write a function in IntelliJ IDEA like this.